 Zepzelca.
-Zepzelca is manufactured by Baxter.
-The initial term of the agreement with Baxter will expire in December 2023 and will then be subject to automatic two-year extensions, unless either party provides advance notice of its intent to terminate the agreement.
+Zepzelca is manufactured by Baxter Oncology GmbH, or Baxter.
+The current term of the agreement with Baxter will expire in December 2025 and will then be subject to automatic two-year extensions, unless either party provides advance notice of its intent to terminate the agreement.
 PharmaMar retains manufacturing rights for the API for U.S. and Canadian commercial supply of Zepzelca.
 We also entered into a manufacturing agreement for ongoing commercial supply of the drug product Zepzelca with GP Pharm S.A.